 I eventually went back to play, vaguely concerned about that nice uncle’s unmet flour needs.

 I did not know then that I had just had my first brush with what was going to be a long and illustrious career of being body shamed.

 Bhavna loves dancing.
 Growing up, dancing was a form of self-expression for her, a way to feel unbridled joy.

 A classmate once saw her dance and said, "Arey, ye moti toh bahut achha dance karti hai!"
 (Oh, this fatso actually dances well!)

-Bhavna says the comment tainted something she truly loved and was an assault on her self esteem as a young girl and she did not dance for years after that.
+Bhavna says the comment tainted something she truly loved and was an assault on her self-esteem as a young girl and she did not dance for years after that.

 As a young girl, Sukanya remembers friends, relatives, and even strangers regularly commenting on her dark skin.
-A popular running theme among relatives would be "who will marry such a dark girl?" was a popular running conversation topic at family gatherings.
+"Who will marry such a dark girl?" was a popular running conversation topic at family gatherings.